Frequently Asked Questions & Policies

 We are committed to providing a respectful, professional, and comfortable experience for both clients and practitioners.
 Clear communication and professionalism are expected at all times.

-Any inappropriate or disruptive behavior may result in immediate termination of services, and unused sessions may be forfeited.
+Any inappropriate or disruptive behavior will result in immediate termination of services, and unused sessions will be forfeited.

 Why are you closed on weekends and holidays?